Tirik8/BotForBuiness/README.md

 "dp = Dispatcher(storage=RedisStorage(redis=redis))" -> "dp = Dispatcher(storage=MemoryStorage())"
 ##### And delete in bot/main.py:
 "redis = Redis()"
+### One library may contain a bug:
+If you catch it - go to github/issues, the problem is described there and it will be fixed in one line
 # TODO
 ---30%--- TODO: database with SQLalchemy ORM (async) [subscribes, price list, messages, users, users configs]?
 TODO: config menu for subscribers with configurate answers (regular expression?)